miensol/miensol.github.io/_posts/2015-01-25-anchor-child-element-click.md

 If there is an element e and the event is canceled, run canceled activation steps on element e.
 7. Set the click in progress flag on target to false.

-The most relevant steps are *4.* and *6.* as they clearly indicate that *target* and *nearest activatable element* that triggers default action can be **seperate**.
+The most relevant steps are *4.* and *6.* as they clearly indicate that *target* and *nearest activatable element* that triggers default action can be **separate**.
 What's left to have a complete understanding is how *nearest activatable element* is defined:

 > Given an element target, the nearest activatable element is the element returned by the following algorithm: